This section describes how to declare HTML elements in templates.

 Named styles can be used to dynamically set the value of a single named CSS style property.

-Declare a named styles by prefixing the name of the CSS property to set with style_
+Declare a named styles by prefixing the name of the CSS property to set with style_:

 {